concordant/c-markdown-editor/STATUS.md

 ## Implementation-related limitations

-This implementation uses the “version 0” of the Concordant platform, and inherits from its limitations (documented in [Concordant client STATUS.md](https://github.com/concordant/c-client/blob/master/STATUS.md)).
+This implementation uses the alpha version of the Concordant platform, and inherits from its limitations (documented in [Concordant client STATUS.md](https://github.com/concordant/c-client/blob/master/STATUS.md)).
 This leads to more limitations:

 - Disconnected operation is not yet supported.